HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_medium_config.md

 ### AWS/Native Kubernetes

 The Kubernetes platform ran on an Amazon EC2 instance with the DX images installed and configured.
 In AWS/Native Kubernetes, the tests were executed in EC2 instances with one c5.xlarge master node and four c5.4xlarge worker nodes.
 The test started with c5.2xlarge worker nodes and moved to c5.4xlarge worker nodes after analyzing test results.
-Details about the node setups are listed below.
+Refer to the following node setup details:

 - **c5.large master node**